simonkarman/kindred-paths/README.md

 npm run dev
 ```

-Now, the server should be available on `http://localhost:4243` and the client should be available on `http://localhost:3000`.
+Now, the server should be available on `http://localhost:4101` and the client should be available on `http://localhost:4100`.

+> For development purposes Card Conjurer will now be available on `http://localhost:4102`.

 Happy coding!